Tsaratanana

 Tsaratanana is served by a local airport.
 In addition to primary schooling, the town offers secondary education at both junior and senior levels.
 The town provides access to hospital services to its citizens.

 The majority 65% of the population of the commune are farmers, while an additional 33% receive their livelihood from raising livestock.
 The most important crop is rice, while other important products are bananas and cassava.
 Services provide employment for 2% of the population.

+Roads

+It is situated on the Route Nationale 33a and the Kamoro River.